RESTORING A LEGEND

-Once these Masters had finished with both vision and sound mixing, release copies were made for the BBC, SBS in Australia, and converted to NTSC standard for PBS in the US.
+Once these Masters had finished with both vision and sound mixing, release copies were made for the BBC in the UK, SBS in Australia, and converted to NTSC standard for the US.

-As Keith Floyd was originally with the BBC, we had no problems pre-selling the series, however, what we did not expect is their technical division to go through our release version with the fine-tooth comb.
-The BBC, never having used Panasonic MII before, was skeptical that our tapes were up to their high standards.
+As Keith Floyd was originally with the BBC, there were no problems pre-selling the series, however, what we did not expect is their technical division to go through our release version with the fine-tooth comb.
+The BBC, never having used Panasonic MII before, was sceptical that our tapes were up to their high standards.

 From memory, I recall they rejected one of the tapes, in their words, “for excessive dropouts” (missing oxide on the tape resulting in vision distortion).
 I remember checking our masters and saw no such problems, a new copy was made and shipped to London.
 They also did not like Ep 10 which was shot in Singapore on Keiths' journey home so it was never screened in the UK.

-I believe the series was only licensed to go to air once.
-As far as I’m aware, there has never been a repeat.
+I believe the series was only licensed to go to air once or twice.
+As far as I’m aware, there has never been a repeat after the license expired.
 However, the UK (PAL) Masters were stored in London by a distribution agent and seemed to have "vanished" over the years.

-I use the same agent for another series I produced a few years later entitled “The flavours of South America”.
+I use the same agent for another series I produced a few years later entitled “The Flavours of South America”.
 Sadly, like the Floyd Masters we later found here, flavours was stored in inappropriate conditions in the UK, and subsequently junked, however, I still have the footage and all other elements of that series which experienced the "floyd treatment" and was released in May 2021.
 If you're interested, check up the page - Flavours of South America

 The original MII camera tapes suffered from a technical problem known as “stiction” which resulted in the tapes becoming unplayable.
-However, I did have the foresight to copy all of the camera tapes to another format, S-VHS.
+However, I did have the foresight to copy all of the camera tapes as a backup to another format, S-VHS.
 Although S-VHS is of a higher quality than domestic VHS, its still an analog SD-format which was used in lower-end broadcast at the time and needed a lot of work to match the 1" master tapes.